 Traffic was terrible as usual but a riverside walk was just what Juno needed after a couple of hours in the car.
 The narrow sandy path through the woods is well maintained.
 She loves swimming and the River Lune was perfect for her.
 Nice and shallow and easy to get in and out of.
 It was nice to see so many lambs close up, although as the fencing is a bit low in places, large dogs which chase sheep would have to be kept on a lead.
 Pity about the traffic noise which you can't escape being so close to the motorway, otherwise would have got more stars.

-Edited: 9th April 2019.
+Edited: 29th March 2020.
 The details of this listing may have changed, and though the Driving with Dogs team do our best to confirm the accuracy of every listing, we cannot guarantee that the details are fully up to date and accurate.
-If you know that any aspect of this listing is incorrect, please suggest an edit to let us know.